MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/servicing-profile.md

 ## How to apply the servicing profile to a device

 1. Go to the [Microsoft 365 Apps admin center](https://config.office.com), click **Servicing** in the left-hand navigation, and then click **Servicing profile**.
 For information on using the admin center and enabling preview features, see [Overview of the Microsoft 365 Apps admin center](overview.md).
 2. Complete the setup wizard to apply the servicing profile to devices that meet the defined criteria.
+NOTE: You can edit these selection rules once the profile has been created under the Settings tab.

+    - The fist(Recommended) option will be to use “All Devices” which will manage all eligible devices on your tenant.
+This will move the device from the channel it’s on to the      Monthly Enterprise Channel.

-You can apply the servicing profile based on a device's servicing channel, available disk space, macro usage, add-ins, and name.
+    - The second option is to use “Groups(Preview)” which allows you to specify an Azure Active Directory group to target the profile management.
+NOTE: Azure Active Directory        Registered devices are not supported at this time.
+You can configure the servicing profile based on a device's servicing channel, available disk space, macro usage, and          add-ins.

-3. When you complete the wizard, the listed devices will have the servicing profile applied within 2 hours.
+3. When you complete the wizard, the eligible devices will have the servicing profile applied within 2 hours.

 ## Using the Servicing Profile